UN conference will serve mostly vegetarian, vegan food

 “We are delighted that the food at this year’s conference will be largely vegan and vegetarian,” Jasmijn de Boo, ProVeg Global CEO, said.

-“It gives the opportunity for delegates at this important, global conference to enjoy climate-friendly food and realise how tasty the solutions to climate change can really be.
-Plant-based food emits half the amount of greenhouse gases as animal-based food so nations need to promote plant-based food where they can1,” de Boo added.
+“It gives the opportunity for delegates at this important, global conference to enjoy climate-friendly food and realize how tasty the solutions to climate change can really be.
+Plant-based food emits half the amount of greenhouse gasses as animal-based food so nations need to promote plant-based food where they can1,” de Boo added.

 Broich Catering, a company whose origins date back to 1734, is providing the food for the climate conference.